The Senior Project

 Usually, each major creates and presents substantial creative work in one or more modes, such as writing, directing and/or choreographing, designing, or performing.
 We encourage majors to consider a variety of project models to best achieve individual learning goals.
 Possible models include not only full productions in traditional theater spaces, but also showings, workshops, site-specific work, and experiments in various media.
 Alternatively, students may choose to present design portfolio work, or to write a research-based, critical, historical, and/or theoretical thesis essay.

 Majors must complete written proposals that describe the nature of the proposed senior project, and a plan for completing it.
 Department faculty are responsible for approving proposals and work with majors to tailor or modify proposals as needed.
 In some cases, students are asked to undertake a scholarly or portfolio project.

 Senior Departmental Honors Course(s)

 Senior majors enroll in one or two senior departmental honors courses (THDA 498/499) to work on the senior project and written thesis.
 Faculty must approve senior project course plans in advance of enrollment.
 During senior year, majors consult regularly with their thesis advisor.

 Majors who do creative work must also complete a written thesis in which they document and evaluate their influences and creative process.
 In all cases, majors submit their theses to the department faculty and to the Registrar.
 The department may then recommend praiseworthy majors to the College for Latin Honors.

-A committee of three departmental faculty evaluate each completed project and thesis, and discuss them in a comprehensive oral examination with each major.
-Successful completion of the Production Studio course, the Senior Honors course(s), and the final oral examination satisfies the department's comprehensive evaluation requirement.
+A committee of three departmental faculty evaluate each completed project and thesis and discuss them in a comprehensive oral examination with each major.
+Successful completion of the Production Studio course, the Senior Honors course(s), and the final oral examination satisfy the department's comprehensive evaluation requirement.